dondi3go/supersynk/README.md

 ## How does it work ?

-Each client sends its date to the server, and get the data of other clients in return.
+Each client sends its data to the server, and get the data of other clients in return.
 The data of a client is a dictionary of key/value pairs.
 All data are in-memory stored, there is no database involved in the process.